-Person-Centered Planning (PCP): A process for planning and supporting the person served receiving services building upon the capacity of the person served to engage in activities promoting community life and honoring the individual's strengths, needs, abilities, preferences, and choices.
+Person-Centered Planning (PCP): A process for planning and supporting the person served receiving services building upon the capacity of the person served to engage in activities promoting community life and honoring the individual's preferences, choices, and abilities.
 The person-centered planning process involves families, friends, and professionals as the person served desires or requires.